 What more can be done to fight the ever-more prevalent and sophisticated threats from spammers and hackers against government agencies?

-Awareness and Training: These are two of the most important weapons against emerging cyber security threats.
-Sharing information and reporting incidents to a single entity increases awareness among government agencies.
-Providing up-to-date cyber security training is vital in reducing spam, phishing and spyware threats.
+Awareness and Training – These are two of the most important weapons against emerging cyber attacks.
+Sharing information and reporting incidents to a single entity can help increase awareness among government agencies.
+Providing up-to-date cybersecurity training is vital in reducing spam, phishing and spyware threats.

-Bring the Best and Brightest to the Fight: Programs like US Cyber Challenge (USCC) attract thousands of highly-skilled programmers, recruiting them to become cyber security warriors.
-Cyber Foundations is a national competition for high school students, designed to identify future cyber security experts and offer scholarships and prizes to top performers.
+Bring the Best and Brightest to the Fight – Programs like US Cyber Challenge (USCC) attract thousands of highly-skilled programmers, recruiting them to become cybersecurity warriors.
+Cyber Foundations is a national competition for high school students, designed to identify future industry experts and offer scholarships and other prizes to the top performers.

-Put Servers on Lock Down: Locking down a server to prevent a cyber security breach is just like locking down a school to prevent a safety breach.
-Closing unused ports, dismantling old user accounts and removing unnecessary software can keep a server from doing the work of hackers.
+Put Servers on Lock Down – Locking down a server to prevent a data breach is like locking down a school to prevent a break in.
+Closing unused ports, dismantling old user accounts and removing unnecessary software can help keep a server from doing the work for hackers.

-Bring Spammers and Hackers to Justice: It’s important that the federal government use legal means to close loopholes and clarify language that hackers successfully hide behind.
-The cyber security czar appointed by the president is a good step in this direction.
-The federal government can provide legal solutions to combat cyber security threats, prevent spammers and malware installers from using other people’s computers to conduct their unlawful activity, and allowing third parties to use their services to unleash harmful viruses, spyware and spam.
+Bring Spammers and Hackers to Justice – It’s important that the federal government use legal means to close loopholes and clarify language that hackers successfully hide behind.
+The cybersecurity official appointed by the president is a good step in this direction.
+The federal government can provide legal solutions to combat cybersecurity threats, prevent spammers and malware installers from using other people’s computers to conduct their unlawful activity and allowing third parties to use their services to unleash harmful viruses, spyware and spam.